M. Ward: A Wasteland Companion and More Rain (2012–16)

+What a Wonderful Industry, Migration Stories, Think of Spring and Supernatural Thing (2017–present)

 On June 8, 2018, Ward self-released What a Wonderful Industry, his ninth studio album.
 Using a variety of anecdotes and metaphors, the album examines the complex challenges of working within the cutthroat music industry.
 As Ward stated in an interview with NPR, "You quickly learn there's a perfectly imperfect balance of cold-blooded and warm-blooded animals in the zoo....This record visits the most memorable characters.
 There's a lot of very inspirational people I've had the pleasure to work with but there are also a few I wish I'd never met."

 Ward's tenth studio album, Migration Stories, was released on April 3, 2020, on Anti Records.

-Later that year, Ward released Think of Spring which features songs originally recorded by Billie Holiday.
+On December 11, 2020 Ward also released Think of Spring which is a tribute to the live album Lady in Satin by Billie Holiday.
+The album features solo acoustic versions most of the songs from Lady in Satin (excluding Glad to Be Unhappy and The End of a Love Affair and including All The Way, which was recorded by Holiday and released on her 1959 album Last Recording).
+Ward recorded the album from home during the COVID-19 pandemic on a Tascam Portastudio four-track cassette recorder.

 In June 2023, Anti Records released Ward's twelfth solo album Supernatural Thing.

 With other musicians

 She and Him

 In 2006, Ward was working on the soundtrack for the film The Go-Getter, co-starring actress Zooey Deschanel, when Director Martin Hynes suggested Ward and Deschanel record a duet for the movie.
 Ward later referred to the collaboration as "a fruitful, creative experience."
 Deschanel soon sent Ward demos of songs she had written, and the two formed the pop duo She & Him to record together, with Deschanel writing the songs.
 The duo's first album Volume One — which Ward produced – was released on Merge Records on March 18, 2008.
 Volume One found critical and commercial success for Deschanel and Ward's pop music.
 The album reached No. 31 on Billboard's Top 200, and Metacritic has the critical album reviews aggregated to 76 out of 100, or "generally favorable reviews".

 She & Him's second album, Volume Two, was released on Merge in 2010.
 Volume Two peaked at No. 6 on Billboard's Top 200, outperforming their first release.
-A Very She & Him Christmas was released October 25, 2011 on Merge Records, peaking at No. 12.
+A Very She & Him Christmas was released October 25, 2011, on Merge Records, peaking at No. 12.
 After a break, She & Him released their third album of original songs, Volume 3 in 2013 followed by a collection of standards, Classics, in 2014.
 Both albums also charted and were released on Merge.
 In 2016 they released their second christmas album, Christmas Party.